softwaremill/recursion-training/README.md

   case Divide(d1, d2) => d1 / d2
 }
 ```
-Such transformation is what we aim for, because it doesn't look like
+Such evaluation is what we aim for, because it doesn't look like
 recursion.
 It looks more like a set of rules, which we can **apply** to
 a recursive structure with some blackbox tool which will recursively
 build the result.